Computer Support Technician

 A Note on Online Training

-The ICT program is delivered entirely online but is not self-paced.
+The CST program is delivered entirely online but is not self-paced.
 Course scheduling is not unlike scheduling of face-to-face courses with start and end dates.
 Online delivery of courses provides additional opportunities but also some challenges and does require significant commitment from students.
 Benefits include flexible hours of study, availability of the program in remote communities and increased course availability for those students who work part-time.
 Students will, however, work mostly on their own without the benefit of the classroom experience.
 Students who enrol in the program must have exceptional organizational skills, be motivated to schedule their own time for study and submit assignments on time.
 The courses in this program will have schedules that must be adhered to in order to complete them successfully.